+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

+Postcode:

+Day time telephone number: Evening telephone number:

+E - 1

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 If this is a continuing complaint at Stage 2 or Stage 3, please indicate why you believe that your complaint was not resolved at the previous stage.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

-organization of the second s

 Date:

 Official use

 Date acknowledgement sent:

-By who:
+By whom:

 Complaint referred to:

 Date:

-Roles and Responsibilities
+Roles and Responsibilities Complainant

-Complainant